A breakdown of 2023 inflation adjustments within the context of HSA history.

 Let's start by reviewing 2023's adjustments.

-The Medicare Prescription Drug, Improvement, and Modernization Act of 2003 introduced health savings accounts (HSAs) and went into effect for all tax years after December 31st, 2003.
+The Medicare Prescription Drug, Improvement, and Modernization Act of 2003 introduced health savings accounts (HSAs), going into effect for the 2004 tax year.
 The Medicare Prescription Drug Act also required the IRS to do annual cost-of-living adjustments, starting in 2005.

 IRS economists calculate inflation based on the chained CPI, an index that captures the current cost of goods in the economy.
 They apply that percentage to HSA amounts (e.g., contribution limits) and round to the nearest $50.
 If you want to geek out, the 26 U.S. Code § 223 (G) spells out cost-of-living adjustments.
 To state the obvious, it makes sense why 2023's increases are so high.
 Consumer prices are increasing at their fastest rate in almost forty years, and 2023 inflation adjustments reflect it.